 Three of the stalls are note-worthy as the brands have been recommended by the Michelin Guide.

-They include HJH Maimunah Mini known for its Halal Indonesian and Malay cuisine; Shi Hui Yuan for its smooth Horfun and braising sauce; and Hawker Chan which received the honours of being the cheapest Michelin-starred meal in the world (set to open later in the month).
+They include HJH Maimunah Mini known for its Halal Indonesian and Malay cuisine; Shi Hui Yuan for its smooth Horfun and braising sauce; and Hawker Chan which received the honours of being the cheapest Michelin-starred meal in the world.

 Enjoy a hearty meal from the 20 stalls there, including Teppanyaki Omu Curry Rice & Donburi, Pig Organ Soup & Porridge, Pin Wei Chinese Mixed Rice, Korean Cuisine, Original Fish Soup, and Beauty Nutritious Soup.